 1,000 signatures reached

-To: Sanjeev Ranjan, Chairman, National Highways Authority of India; Manohar Lal Khattar, Chief Minister, Haryana
+To: Rao Narbir Singh, Haryana PWD minister and minister for forests; Ashok Sharma, Project Director, National Highways Authority of India; Manohar Lal Khattar, Chief Minister, Haryana

 Save Aravali Biodiversity Park